thierrymoudiki/thierrymoudiki.github.io/_posts/2023-10-29-MTS-LazyPredict.md

 ---
 layout: post
-title: "AutoML in nnetsauce (randomized and quasi-randomized nnetworks) Pt2: multivariate time series"
+title: "AutoML in nnetsauce (randomized and quasi-randomized nnetworks) Pt.2: multivariate time series forecasting"
 description: "AutoML with nnetsauce, that implements randomized and quasi-randomized 'neural' networks for supervised learning and time series forecasting"
 date: 2023-10-29
 categories: [Python, QuasiRandomizedNN]
 comments: true
 ---

 Last week, I talked about an AutoML method for regression and classification implemented in Python package `nnetsauce`.
-This week, my post is about the same method, applied to multivariate time series (MTS) forecasting.
+This week, my post is about the same AutoML method, applied this time to multivariate time series (MTS) forecasting.

 In the examples below, keep in mind that VAR (Vector Autoregression) and VECM (Vector Error Correction Model) forecasting models aren't thoroughly trained here. `nnetsauce.MTS` isn't really tuned either; this is just a demo.
-To finish, a probabilistic error metric (instead of Root Mean Squared Error, RMSE) is better for models capturing forecasting uncertainty.
+To finish, a probabilistic error metric (instead of the Root Mean Squared Error, RMSE) is better suited  for models capturing forecasting uncertainty.

 **Contents**